mitchspano/mitchspano.github.io/_posts/2025-01-10-Trunk_Based_Development.markdown

 as simple as removing the permission set assignment.
 This provides a clean and controlled way to manage feature releases and minimizes the impact of any unforeseen issues.

+## Conclusion

+Trunk-based development offers a compelling alternative to traditional branching strategies in Salesforce development.
+By embracing frequent integration, automated deployments, and feature flagging, teams can significantly improve their development velocity, reduce risk, and enhance software quality.
+The "merge once, then walk away" paradigm empowers developers to focus on building great features, while the system handles the complexities of deployment and promotion.
+While implementing trunk-based development within the Salesforce ecosystem presents unique challenges, the benefits far outweigh the initial effort required to overcome them.

+The shift to trunk-based development requires a cultural change, a commitment to automation, and careful planning.
+It's not an overnight transformation.
+However, the journey towards a more streamlined and efficient development process begins with a single step.

+I challenge you to consider how trunk-based development could benefit your Salesforce team.
+Start small.
+Perhaps pilot the approach with a less critical project or a single team.
+Experiment with the techniques described in this post.
+Explore different feature flagging strategies, and refine your environment variable management.
+Don't be afraid to iterate and adjust your approach as you learn what works best for your organization.

+The potential rewards are substantial: faster release cycles, improved code quality, and happier developers.
+Embrace the trunk, and unlock the full potential of your Salesforce development team.